jeussantiago/travelHelper-chrome-extension/README.md

 ISSUE 1. <br />

 > if you start at google flights and then go to a different google tab like google explore, the popup still exists.
 Found a roundabout solution where I added a close button.
 Even if its closed in google/explore, if you open google/flights the app will open once again.
-This creates a different issue where the data isn't being gather properly when the tab is switched back to google flights/
+This creates a different issue where the data isn't being gathered properly when the tab is switched back to google flights/.
+Possible data gathering issues include not being to able scrap and the data gathered is persistent from the previous time in google flights.
+> Works as expected if enter google flights first and stays on the same page.

 ---